plinioprado/ctr-prefixedloans/README.md

 # Tests

-Can be run at www.immaginareservice.com.br/app/twsfin1
+Can be run at www.immaginareservice.com.br/app/twsfin1 (alpha not optimized to speed)